History of Pirongia

 Attractions include the Pirongia Visitor Centre, which researches and collects information about the history of the local area.
 It’s a top spot for those interested in discovering the region’s stories, and complements the nearby Te Awamutu Museum nicely.
-Pirongia is also home to New Zealand’s oldest existing horse-racing club, and you can enjoy an old-fashioned carriage ride, drawn by the town’s famous Clydesdales, at Pirongia Clydesdales (by prior arrangement).
+Pirongia is also home to New Zealand’s oldest existing horse-racing club.
 If that’s not enough, why not explore the beautiful countryside surrounding Pirongia.
 Walks and trails are in abundance throughout this part of the Waikato region.

 There are many top walking spots near Pirongia, including the popular Pirongia Forest Park.
 The forest park is the largest tract of unbroken native bush in the Waikato region and features Mt Pirongia – an extinct volcano.
 There are a variety of tracks in the park, including a walk to the fascinating Kaniwhaniwha Caves.

 If you are looking for great views, hike to the top of Mount Pirongia.
 The summit offers breath-taking views of nearby Maungatautari Mountain, while Mount Taranaki, Mount Tongariro, and Mount Ruapehu are all visible in the distance.
 For those looking for a more leisurely walk, the shorter tracks along the base of the mountain are equally as enjoyable.